MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 FD_val_m1 = MLM.FD_int_m1(2)  # order -1
 FD_val_0p5_acc = MLM.FD_int(-3.14, 1/2, EPS=1e-7)
 ```
+No Γ function prefactor is used in theis convention.
 See the source code for other options.

 ### What's next?